Inventory Control

 - Should we factor the increment into average monthly usage calculation?

-- How soon we will receive the stock after ordering?
+- How quickly can we expect to receive stock after ordering?

-- How frequent do we plan to make an order?
+- How frequently do we plan to place orders?

 Maximum Stock Level

-Stock at hand is ONLY stock at hand if it is not supplied or sold to patients (customers).
+Stock at hand is ONLY stock at hand if it remains unsold and available for patients/customers.

-- If needed, the maximum stock level for slow-moving item could be the same as minimum stock level.
+- For slow-moving items, the maximum stock level could, if necessary, be equal to the minimum stock level.

 Projecting Future